libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 iOS

-To build libmdbx for iOS, we recommend using CMake with the "toolchain file" from the ios-cmake project.
+To build libmdbx for iOS, I recommend using CMake with the "toolchain file" from the ios-cmake project.

 Getting started